 Mullvad is a Swedish VPN, and a name that carries a lot of clout in the industry.
 The reason why is simple – the best VPN providers all promise to protect your digital privacy, but Mullvad turns these claims into reality.

 You don't need to supply a name, email, or other personal details to use the service.
 All it takes is a quick click of a button to create an account number.
 Mullvad even recommends that you use Bitcoin or cold, hard cash to pay for your subscription and further protect your anonymity, although you can opt for more conventional methods (including PayPal, card, bank transfer, Swish, Giropay, Monero, Eps transfer, iDEAL, Bancontact, and Przelewy24).

-In May 2022, it upped the ante again by publishing its first security audit of its DNS servers, in order to back up its security claims (you can read the report here).
+In May 2022, it upped the ante again by publishing the first security audit of its DNS servers in order to back up its security claims (and you can read the report here).

 Mullvad on paper